RESTyard/RESTyard/Docs/HypermediaSchema-Generator-Findings.md

 collision makes cross-references (`targetName`, `resultName`) silently point at the wrong entity, so the schema is wrong, not degraded (same rationale as RY0023).
 Fix path for users:
 `[HypermediaSchemaName]` on one of the colliding HTOs.

+**Done:** new `[HypermediaSchemaName("Name")]` attribute (`RESTyard.Schema.Model`, class target).
+`HtoMetadataExtractor.GetSchemaName` is the single lookup (override, else `DeriveSchemaName`) and is used at every schema-name site — entity name, link targets, embedded targets, and both action-result mapping paths (modern + legacy) — so an override cannot desynchronize cross-references.
+Duplicate schema names within an assembly are reported as **RY0024** (error) in the registry output (which sees all HTOs), naming both colliding classes; the location points at the second class in deterministic (class-name ordinal) order.
+Tests: override reflected in entity name, link `targetName`, and `resultName`; RY0024 on `HypermediaCustomerHto` + `CustomerHto`;
+silence after applying the attribute.
+Documented in SourceGenerator.md and the migration guide.
+Cross-assembly collisions remain a compose-time concern (GEN-14 territory).

 ### ✅ GEN-07 — Generated code can fail to compile